Forensic Heroes III

 Forensic Heroes III (法證先鋒III) is a 2011 Hong Kong police procedural television drama produced by Television Broadcasts Limited (TVB).
-It stars Wayne Lai, Maggie Cheung, Kate Tsui, Ron Ng, Aimee Chan, Edwin Siu, Nancy Wu & Ruco Chan in the reboot of the Forensic Heroes series, featuring new stories and characters.
+It stars Wayne Lai, Maggie Cheung, Kate Tsui, Ron Ng, Aimee Chan, Edwin Siu, Nancy Wu and Ruco Chan in the reboot of the Forensic Heroes series, featuring new stories and characters.
 Mui Siu-ching, who also produced the original series, serves as the executive producer.

 The drama was a ratings success, and is Hong Kong's highest-rating serial drama of 2011.

 Synopsis

 Senior Forensic Chemist Jack Po (Wayne Lai), better known as Pro Sir, is the head of the Forensic Science Department and is skilled at analysing criminal psychology.
 He has a unique view on human nature and is familiar with the structure of various firearms.
 Pro Sir works closely with Senior Forensic Pathologist Mandy Chung (Maggie Cheung Ho-yee) in a wide range of fields including psychology, anthropology, criminology and forensic science.

 DCS Senior Inspector Ada Ling (Kate Tsui) and Sergeant Lee Chin-fung (Ron Ng), better known as Wind, work together and crack many murder cases.
 Their relationship goes from good friends 'brothers' to a pair of lovers.

 With a backbone of 12 cases, the forensic scientists, forensic doctors and the police all work together to accommodate each other to solve these cases.
 The perspective in this third installment is much wider than the previous two seasons with a legal standpoint in addition to the forensics.